 What does it look like to teach a player how to teach themselves?
 In a nutshell: A lot less lecturing and LOTS AND LOTS OF questions.
 For some reason, it came naturally to me to get others to think.
 I ask a lot of questions in general and hate being on stage.

 Unfortunately, in my young coaching days, I definitely copied a lot of my former coaches’ tactics and many of my players performed under fear rather than from their own intrinsic desire.
-I used to wonder why we would never win the close ones.
+I wondered why we would never win the close ones.
 I don’t need to wonder that anymore.

 Nowadays I catch myself in practice. “too much talking” I say.
 It’s a thing.
 I shouldn’t be lecturing at my athletes.
 I want them to be TELLING ME what should happen and how and why.
 They need to learn it, not me.
 They also need to learn confidence, self-reliance, and they need to learn to have a voice.
 They learn none of those things if I take the stage.